 Regular monitoring of welfare outcomes enables swift detection of problems, implementation of corrective action and continuous improvement to be achieved.
-Some measures should be continuously recorded (as indicated in the table above).
-For the other measures, it is recommended that they are recorded on a representative sample of a minimum of 50 fish per harvest.
+Some measures should be continuously recorded.
+For the other measures, it is recommended that they are recorded on a representative sample of a minimum of 50 fish.
 Target setting should be used for all measures, to drive improvement.

-Indicators of consciousness
+Indicators of conciousness